 Adolescent (5–15 years)

 The bitterness begins to recede.
 The liquor takes on golden, light amber hues.
 Floral notes evolve towards honey and dried fruit.
-The tea gains roundness without losing its liveliness.
+The tea gains roundness without losing its vibrancy.
 This is a period of transition where the tea still hesitates between youth and maturity.

 Mature (15–30 years)

 The liquor is dark, mahogany red, almost black.
-The aromas are those of time itself: camphor, cold incense, precious wood, ancient earth.
+The aromas are those of time itself: camphor, cool incense, precious wood, ancient earth.
 Astringency has disappeared.
 What remains is a dense unctuousness, a lingering finish, and a physical sensation that the Chinese call cha qi—something that is as much about taste as it is about presence.

-EVOLUTION OF A RAW PU'ER OVER TIME
+EVOLUTION OF RAW PU'ER OVER TIME

 Dry storage or wet storage